Wood County, Texas: Early industry

 Early industry included a number of sawmills, gristmills, steam mills, and cotton gins.
 A jug factory operated north of the Big Sandy Creek in the 1850s.
 A second jug factory was built some years later near Holly Creek.
 Two brick kilns are known to have been located in the area of Winnsboro.
 Wigley Furniture Company began operating in Mineola in 1874.
 A cane and rawhide-bottom chair factory opened in 1886.
 Tie-cutting became a major industry in the county in the 1870s with the coming of the railroads.
 Pine Mills, Perryville, Ogburn, Merrimac, Peach, and Fouke got their start as sawmill towns.

 Civil War era

-Wood County had only 17 slaves by 1850, but that number ballooned 10 years later to 923, estimated at about 20% of the population.
+Wood County had only 17 slaves by 1850, but that number ballooned 10 years later to 923, estimated at 20% of the population.
 Wood County voted for secession by a 70% majority.
 The two delegates to the Secession Convention, though, both opposed secession.

 The first soldiers raised for the Confederacy in Wood County were Company A, 10th Texas Cavalry Regiment.
 A training ground called Camp Flournoy was established east of Quitman.
 Another company called the Wood County Rebels was formed on August 5, 1861.
 They then requested active duty as cavalry.